-- 49. The ELPD Assessors have nearly completed the assessments of all properties which involve the assessment of subrogated-only losses.
-There remain a small number of complex subrogated assessments involving council properties which have all been allocated to Crawford to finalise.
-These assessments are almost finalised and should be issued shortly. - 50.
-The process for issuing PNOAs for subrogated-only losses was outlined broadly in my affidavits dated 17 June 2016 and 9 September 2016.
-Section E4.2 of the SDS contemplates that the ELPD Assessor will deliver a PNOA directly to the ELPD claimant.
-In order to facilitate the process of issuing PNOAs to insurers in the most efficient way possible, I have instructed ELPD Assessors to provide PNOAs pertaining to subrogated claims directly to the ELPD SDS Team.
-The SDS Team has collated these claims by insurer and issued a single PNOA to each insurer on behalf of multiple ELPD Assessors. - 51.
-As of 25 October 2016, 4,309 (or 86% of all) subrogated ELPD claims have now been assessed and issued as PNOAs to each insurer which has registered claims in this proceeding. - 52.
-Should an insurer identify an error or omission with any of the ELPD claims assessed, they have 14 days to deliver a statement with an explanation of the perceived error or omission to the SDS Team. - 53.
-As of 25 October 2016, the SDS Team has received 238 statements detailing a perceived error or omission from the insurers (this is 4.75% of all PNOAs issued).
-Of these disputes, 194 are to be remitted to the relevant ELPD Assessor for further investigation.
-Most of the errors are relatively minor and consist of the following: - (a) Incorrect calculations and allocations of payments by the loss assessor; - (b) Data entry or data extraction errors; - (c) Errors occurring where a loss assessor has omitted payments received for clearing debris, towing or demolition; and - (d) Insurer registration issues, which are discussed further below.
+PNOAs pertaining to subrogated claims directly to the ELPD SDS Team.
+The SDS Team has collated these claims by insurer and issued a single PNOA to each insurer on behalf of multiple ELPD Assessors.

+- 50. As of 27 October 2016, 597 (or 47.95% of all) subrogated ELPD claims have now been assessed and issued as PNOAs to each insurer which has registered claims in this proceeding. - 51.
+Should an insurer identify an error or omission with any of the ELPD claims assessed, they have 14 days to deliver a statement with an explanation of the perceived error or omission to the SDS Team. - 52.
+As of 27 October 2016, the SDS Team has not received any statements detailing a perceived error or omission from the insurers as the review period has not yet expired.
+In the Kilmore proceeding, most of the errors raised are relatively minor and consist of the following: - (a) Incorrect calculations and allocations of payments by the loss assessor; - (b) Data entry or data extraction errors; - (c) Errors occurring where a loss assessor has omitted payments received for clearing debris, towing or demolition; and - (d) Insurer registration issues, which are discussed further below. - 53.
+Based on the dispute rate in the Kilmore proceeding, the SDS Team anticipate that the insurers will raise an error or omission for approximately 5% of the PNOAs issued.